Cricket in Germany: A history beyond bat and ball | DW | 01.10.2021

 "I would say, the DOSB may be unaware that their working slogan 'Integration through Sport' is a violent statement," Höck told DW.

-"Firstly, it articulates an expectation towards an 'abstract other' which actually doesn't exist, and secondly, it doesn't include the far more pressing issue of Germans integrating themselves into global societies."
+"Firstly, it articulates an expectation toward an 'abstract other' which actually doesn't exist, and secondly, it doesn't include the far more pressing issue of Germans integrating themselves into global societies."

-Despite commitment from a passionate association to integrate the sport into wider society, German cricket faces the same struggles so many marginalized sports do.
+Despite commitment from a passionate association to integrate the sport into wider society, German cricket faces the same struggles of so many marginalized sports.

 Cricket is still often depicted as an exotic British pastime.
 There's a heavy reliance on volunteers, club facilities often render ground strokes immaterial and there's a lack of visibility, although the ECN is helping to change that.
 The game is still caught between an amateur reality and professional desires.